uc-cdis/gen3-community/Working Groups/Working Groups.md

 <img src="images/gen3-blue-dark.png" width=250px>

 This Gen3 repository includes content related to Gen3 Working groups.
-Visit the `Working Groups` directory for more information.

-This repository can also be used if you have an issue or feature request for Gen3, but are not sure which other repository is the correct location.
+It can also be used if you have an issue or feature request for Gen3, but are not sure which other repository is the correct location.

 Create a bug report or a feature request by clicking on the "Issues" tab in the top navigation menu.
 Then, click "New Issue".